Skip to main content

 ICPAI maintains its own Disciplinary Tribunal which has the authority to administer sanctions against members violating its Rules.
 The Ethics Committee recommends and issues an appeal, subject to the Board of Director's approval, to the ICPAI Disciplinary Tribunal against a member violating ICPAI Rules.

-The Disciplinary Tribunal is an institution formed according to the ICPAI Articles of Association which is binding for its membership.
+The Disciplinary Tribunal is formed according to the ICPAI Articles of Association which is binding for its membership.
 If the ICPAI internal court finds a member guilty of violating ICPAI rules, it may impose a variety of different sanctions up to and including expulsion from membership.

 • International Financial Reporting Standards